-Our firm headquarters is located in Chicago, IL and our firm has offices in Addison, TX; Boston, MA; Denver, CO; Landis, NC; New York, NY; Raleigh, NC; Seattle, WA; Sunnyvale, CA; Trivandrum, India and Wellesley, MA.
-We engage in order taking and entry in Addison, TX; Boston, MA; Chicago, IL and Denver, CO.
+Our firm headquarters is located in Chicago, IL and our firm has offices in Boston, MA; Charlotte (Landis), NC; Dallas (Addison), TX; Denver, CO; New York, NY; Philadelphia (Berwyn), PA; Raleigh, NC; Seattle, WA; Sunnyvale, CA; Tucson, AZ; as well as three offices in Trivandrum, India.
+We engage in order taking and entry in Boston, MA; Chicago, IL; Dallas (Addison), TX; and Denver, CO.

 Alternative Physical Location(s) of Employees

 In the event of an SBD, we will move our staff from affected locations to the relevant predetermined workspace failover site, assigned to each employee record within their Department Resumption Plan in our Business Continuity Planning system.